EVALUATION INFORMATION

 Your Submission Tells the Story for Juror Evaluation on Four Key Factors

-New this year is an opportunity for brands to share the significance of their submission by sharing the story of development and innovation.
-Participants are encouraged to share information about why they are submitting this product or product line to help share the story and also to identify their target consumer for the jurors understanding.
+Brands have the opportunity to highlight the significance of their submission by sharing the story behind its development and innovation.
+Participants are encouraged to explain why they are entering this product or product line and to identify the target consumer, helping jurors better understand its purpose and impact.

 Additionally, participants are required to share information regarding the four areas of evaluation as described below.